Blotch3D/Blotch3D/README.md

 (BasicEffect) effect, so only use BlBasicEffectAlphaTest when needed.

-The provided "BlBasicEffectAlphaTest.mgfxo" and "BlBasicEffectAlphaTestOGL.mgfxo" files are compiled.
+The provided "BlBasicEffectAlphaTest.mgfxo" and "BlBasicEffectAlphaTestOGL.mgfxo" files are already compiled.
 The shader source code (HLSL) can be found in the Blotch3D Content/Effects folder.
 It is just the original MonoGame BasicEffect code with a few lines added for alpha test.
 The make\_effects.bat file in the Blotch3D source folder builds them, but first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".